Architecture comparison

 Vulnerability scanningVia Dependabot/CodeQLBuilt-in + reachability

-SBOMSoftware Bill of Materials - a complete list of all packages and dependencies in your software SBOM generationVia actionsBuilt-in
+SBOMSoftware Bill of Materials - a complete list of all packages and dependencies in your software generationVia actionsBuilt-in

 Decision CapsulesNoYes